Gujarats/send-program/README.md

 Imagine if one request have to wait for 2-3 seconds, what about several thousands of request in  seconds? the wait time will be enourmous and too long.

 ## Solutions
+First create the API to save the incoming request to `mo_process` so all the data from the request is saved first.
-We can create the API to use and save the data using goroutine when generating the token using `registermo` and save the data to our table.
+And then creating the service to save the data using goroutine when generating the token using `registermo` and save them to `mo` table.

 ## result
 This is the load testing result using Vegeta :